-“Cognitive impairment” is a loss of intellectual function, memory, thinking and behavior.
-It can be caused by a number of diseases or conditions, such as Alzheimer’s disease; multi-infarct dementia (a series of strokes); or head injury.
+“Cognitive impairment” is a loss of intellectual function, memory, thinking and behaviour.
+It can be caused by many diseases or conditions, such as Alzheimer’s disease; multi-infarct dementia (a series of strokes); or head injury.
 It causes difficulty in communication, either in forming thoughts, finding the words to express them, or understanding what others are saying.

 The caregiver may be able to help you understand more about the specific limitations you are dealing with.

-Here are some factors that our caregivers are able to consider:
+Here are some factors that our caregivers can consider:

 Short-term memory may be more severely affected than long-term memory.
 A person with Alzheimer’s disease, for example, may be able to converse about things that happened in the past, yet may not be able to recall things that happened or were said moments earlier.
 Memory loss may also cause a person to forget where they are or even who they are with.